-She makes her Irish National Opera debut in Madama Butterfly and this season also includes her American opera debut as Magda in Puccini’s La rondine (Minnesota Opera), the title role in Madama Butterfly (Staatstheater Kassel), the Celine Byrne Christmas Gala in Dublin, Die Marschallin in Strauss’s Der Rosenkavalier in Santiago and Marietta/Marie in a concert performance of Korngold's Die tote Stadt with the RTÉ National Symphony Orchestra.
+She is an INO Artistic Partner and made her company debut in the title role of Puccini’s Madama Butterfly last March.
+This past season also included her American opera debut as Magda in Puccini’s La rondine (Minnesota Opera), the title role in Madama Butterfly (Staatstheater Kassel), the Celine Byrne Christmas Gala in Dublin, Die Marschallin in Strauss’s Der Rosenkavalier in Santiago and Marietta/Marie in a concert performance of Korngold's Die tote Stadt with the RTÉ National Symphony Orchestra.

 Recent roles include Donna Elvira in Mozart’s Don Giovanni conducted by Daniel Oren and directed by Kasper Holten (Israeli Opera), the title role in Puccini’s Tosca (Mikhailovsky Opera, St Petersburg), Liù in Puccini’s Turandot (Oper Leipzig and Deutsche Oper am Rhein, Düsseldorf) and Elisabeth in Verdi’s Don Carlo (Deutsche Oper am Rhein).

-2019/20 season highlights include her house debut at the Opéra National de Paris, as Ortlinde, in Wagner’s Die Walküre and Mimì in La bohéme at the Hamburg State Opera.
+Upcoming season highlights include her house debut at the Opéra National de Paris as Ortlinde in Wagner’s Die Walküre and Mimì in La bohéme at the Hamburg State Opera.